 ICA Bridging schemes support health and care professionals (excluding doctors and dentists) to build on their previous academic training and to develop proposals for a pre or post-doctoral award, and take the next step in their clinical academic or practitioner academic career.

-ICA Bridging awards are managed by local HEE teams.
-Further details of the scheme and contact details for your local team are available from the HEE Clinical Academic Career web pages.
+ICA Bridging awards are managed by local NHS England teams.
+Further details of the scheme and contact details for your local team are available from the NHSE Clinical Academic Career web pages.

 Mentorship Scheme